Authentication

 ## Handle Authentication Failures

 If the credential is missing, malformed, expired, revoked, or unknown, Mailrith returns `401` with a stable error envelope.
-Treat this as an access problem, not as a temporary server failure.
+Treat this response as an access problem, not as a temporary server failure.

 **Authentication Error**